-My First Year of Policing – Recruit and On the Job Training
+My First Year of Policing – Recruit and On-the-Job Training

-I was part of Troop 23/1969 that formed with 32 members upon our arrival in Regina Saskatchewan in February 1969 – a very cold place in the bowls of a stormy prairie winter.
+I was part of Troop 23/1969 which formed with 32 members upon our arrival in Regina Saskatchewan in February 1969 – a very cold place in the bowls of a stormy prairie winter.
 We eventually graduated with 28 of our new friends and colleagues.

 (my photos are in some cases digital reproductions of old 35 mm slides – sorry for the quality)